-- 6.1.3.1 Reassessment is permitted to allow a student to make good an initial failure. - 6.1.3.2 A student may be re-assessed in a failed module(s) provided that he or she: - has not failed in more than 30% of the total number of modules prescribed for that semester (rounded off to the nearest whole number). - shall not be re-assessed in a module more than once. - 6.1.3.3 Re-assessments should take place before, or at the

-- commencement of the next semester. - 6.1.3.4 A student who is re-assessed for a module failure, where there are no clear extenuating circumstances, shall be awarded no more than 50% marks on passing the re- assessment, this being the minimum pass marks. - 6.1.3.5 A student shall be eligible to repeat failed module(s) where he or she: - has failed in the re-assessment of module(s).
+- 6.4.3 A student may be re-assessed in a failed module(s) provided that he or she: - 6.4.3.1 has not failed in more than 30% of the total number of modules prescribed for that semester (rounded off to the nearest whole number of modules). - 6.4.3.2 shall not be re-assessed in a module more than once. - 6.4.4 Re-assessments should take place before, or at the commencement of the subsequent semester. - 6.4.5 A student who is re-assessed for a module failure, where there are no clear extenuating circumstances, shall be awarded no more than 50% on passing the re-assessment, this being the minimum pass mark. - 6.4.6 A student shall be eligible to repeat failed module(s) where he or she: - 6.4.6.1 has failed in the re-assessment of a module(s).
 In such an event, the student shall meet all assessment requirements of those modules.
-For students under this category, attendance in lectures is not mandatory. - has failed more than 30% of the total number of modules prescribed for that semester (rounded off to the nearest whole number of modules).
+For students under this category, attendance in lectures is not mandatory. - 6.4.6.2 has failed more than 30% of the total number of modules prescribed for that semester (rounded off to the nearest whole number of modules).
 In such an event the student shall meet all teaching, learning and assessment requirements of the failed modules.
-For students under this category, attendance in lectures is mandatory. - 6.1.3.6 A student will be given the opportunity to repeat a failed module when it is offered at the first available instance. - 6.1.3.7 Where a module is repeated the mark obtained will replace the mark achieved at earlier attempts. - 6.1.3.8 A student may repeat a failed module any number of times within the normal registration period for completing an award.
-In the event a student fails a repeated module, he/she will not be eligible for reassessment. - 6.1.3.9 Any students who have to repeat a module(s) have to pay the tuition fees for each module being repeated. - 6.1.3.10 The normal / prescribed duration of course at JNEC is 2 years for Diploma programme. - 6.1.3.11 Any student(s) who fail to complete the course within the normal / prescribed duration have to repeat the course as a self-financed student.
-Such candidate(s) has to bear the tuition fee and stipend. - 6.1.3.12 The maximum period of registration for both full-time and part-time students will not exceed more than two years beyond the normal duration of the programme. - 6.1.3.13 Over and above the 2 years of extended period of
+For students under this category, attendance in lectures is mandatory. - 6.4.7 A student will be given the opportunity to repeat a module when it is offered at the first available instance. - 6.4.8 Where a module is repeated the mark obtained will replace the mark achieved at earlier attempts. - 6.4.9 A student may repeat a failed module any number of times within the normal registration period for completing an award.
+In the event a student fails a repeated module, he/she will not be eligible for reassessment. - 6.4.10 A student may not register for more than 2 repeat modules in addition to the modules prescribed for the semester. - 6.4.11 Any students who have to repeat a module(s) have to pay the tuition fees for each module being repeated. - 6.4.12 The normal / prescribed duration of course at JNEC is 2 years for Diploma programme. - 6.4.13 Any student(s) who fail to complete the course within the normal / prescribed duration have to repeat the course as a

-- registration on academic grounds, students may be granted an additional year for extenuating circumstances subject to acceptance of the extenuating circumstances by the Programme Board of Examiners. - 6.1.3.14 Any student(s) not able to complete the course within the maximum period of registration has to withdraw from the programme and will not be eligible for the award of diploma. - 6.1.3.15 Students who fail in On-the-Job Training or Project Work shall repeat the same at their own expense.
-They have to make arrangements for accommodation and food. - 6.1.3.16 Any student failing to register to repeat the failed module will be treated failed in that module and losses one opportunity to repeat the module.
+- self-financed student.
+Such candidate(s) has to bear the tuition fee and stipend. - 6.4.14 The maximum period of registration for both full-time and part-time students will not exceed more than two years beyond the normal duration of the programme. - 6.4.15 Over and above the 2 years of extended period of registration on academic grounds, students may be granted an additional year for extenuating circumstances subject to acceptance of the extenuating circumstances by the Programme Board of Examiners. - 6.4.16 Any student(s) not able to complete the course within the maximum period of registration has to withdraw from the programme and will not be eligible for the award of diploma. - 6.4.17 Students who fail in On-the-Job Training or Project Work shall repeat the same at their own expense.
+They have to make arrangements for accommodation and food. - 6.4.18 Any student failing to register to repeat the failed module will be treated failed in that module and losses one opportunity to repeat the module.